-As I mentioned in the previous post, my laptop was recently infected by a trojan virus designed to steal confidential information.
+As I mentioned in the previous post, my laptop was infected by a trojan virus designed to steal confidential information.
 From what I learned, it was developed specifically to steal authentication data such as IDs and passwords for bank and credit card websites.
-This was very disturbing and motivated me to do a little research on the scope of the malware problem today.
+This was very disturbing and motivated me to do a little research on the scope of the malware problem.

 In addition to the financial cost, what really irks me about malware and the criminals that develop and distribute it, is the time it robs from people.

 Based on the numbers I have uncovered, on a worldwide basis the amount of time that gets taken from people dealing with unexpected computer problems due to malware must be phenomenal.
 The previous post provides a general gauge of the size of the problem.
 This article focuses on the different types of malware and their prevalence worldwide.

 I spent a considerable amount of time researching malware statistics “by type” trying to obtain credible numbers as of 2009.
 I found out that these numbers are not easy to come by.
 For that reason, I decided to reference Microsoft’s Security Intelligence Report (SIR) 2009 because it is a comprehensive analysis of 2009 data but more importantly because, according to their SIR, Microsoft security products “gather data from more than 500 million computers worldwide and from some of the Internet’s busiest online services.”
 That’s a pretty credible data set for any analysis.

 The following table provides a breakdown of malware types.
 The unique samples listed in column 2 were submitted to the Microsoft Malware Protection Center through Microsoft’s worldwide data collection network.

 |Trojan Downloaders & Droppers||9,107,556|

 |Misc.
 Potentially Unwanted Software||4,674,336|